OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * Static IPs -- if the target has a static IP (range), you can use this parameter to tell OpenLI which IPs belong to the target.

-If you are using User as the target identification method, you will need to ensure that the OpenLI collectors receive a copy of all RADIUS traffic relating to the subscribers whose traffic will be passing that collector.
+If you are relying solely on the User as the target identification method, you will need to ensure that the OpenLI collectors receive a copy of all RADIUS traffic relating to the subscribers whose IP traffic will be passing that collector.
 This includes both Authentication AND Accounting messages, as well both the Requests and Responses for both message types.

 If you are using the ALU Shim or JMirror methods, you will still need to provide a RADIUS feed to an OpenLI collector to generate the IRI records but the